National Curriculum & Options

 Modern Foreign Languages

-All students study a full GCSE course in either French, Spanish or German, building on language skills they have acquired at KS3 in speaking, listening, reading and writing.
-Topics covered across the 2 years are related to the areas of personal information, leisure, home and town and holidays, future plans, education and work.
+Since September 2015 new Year 10 students can opt to study a full GCSE course in either French or Spanish.
+Topics covered across the 2 years are related to the areas of personal information, leisure, home and town, holidays, future plans, education and work.
 Students are assessed on their listening and reading skills in examination sessions and these amount to 40% of the GCSE.
-Students are assessed in speaking in 3 controlled assessment tasks during the course (30% of the GCSE) and they are required to produce at least 3 pieces of writing, as part of their controlled assessment (again, 30% of the GCSE).
+Students are also assessed in speaking in 3 controlled assessment tasks during the course (30% of the GCSE) and they are required to produce at least 3 pieces of writing, as part of their controlled assessment (again, 30% of the GCSE).

 REVISION (FOR CURRENT STUDENTS)